CerteKim/aarch64-firmware/README.md

-# Firmware for AArch64 Surface Devices
+# Firmware for AArch64 Xiaomi Book 12.4

-Firmware and firmware-related helpers for AArch64 based Microsoft Surface devices.
+Firmware and firmware-related helpers for Xiaomi Book 12.4/Xiaomi Book S 12.4.
-Currently, supports the Surface Pro X SQ1 and SQ2.

 ## Obtaining Firmware

 To obtain a full firmware package yourself, you need access to either a (full) Windows (recovery) image or a Windows installation.
-Recovery images can be obtained from https://support.microsoft.com/en-us/surface-recovery-image.
+Recovery images can be obtained from https://www.mi.com/service/notebook/drivers/A51.
 The full firmware package can then be obtained via `./scripts/getfw.py`.
 In particular, run
 ```sh